Equivariant formality of the isotropy action on $\mathbb{Z}_2\oplus \mathbb{Z}_2$-symmetric spaces

-Observe further that in \cite[Proposition 4.3]{Lut81} it is claimed that such a $(\zz_2\oplus \zz_2)$-structure is geometrically formal (the product of harmonic forms is again harmonic) once there exists a compatible metric.
-This would imply formality as well, in generality, however, does not occur (see for example \cite{KT03}).

-We remark that our main result has recently been proven by Sam Hagh Shenas Noshari for the case of~$(\zz_2\oplus \zz_2)$-symmetric spaces in his dissertation \cite{Nos18}.
+We remark that our main result has recently been proven by Sam Hagh Shenas Noshari~\cite{Nos18}.
 His approach, however, is different from ours, directly proving equivariant formality of the isotropy action without drawing on the classification of the latter spaces.
 We hope, however, that our approach can be seen as a general approach which is useful in many similar situations.
-We illustrate this by a quick reproof of the equivariant formality of the isotropy action on symmetric spaces.
+We illustrate this by quickly reproving the equivariant formality of the isotropy action on symmetric spaces.

+As a consequence of Theorem~\ref{mainthm}, we have the following. \begin{cor} Question~\ref{ques01} can be answered in the affirmative whenever $\sigma$ is abelian and $|\sigma|\le7$. \end{cor} Indeed, the conjecture is trivial for the trivial group.
+For $|\sigma|=2$, it exactly states the well-known equivariant formality of the isotropy action on symmetric spaces~\cite{Goe12}.
+For $|\sigma|=4$ we have to distinguish the two cases $\sigma=\zz_4$ or $\sigma=\zz_2\oplus \zz_2$.
+The first case, as well as the cases $|\sigma|=3,5,6,7$ follow from the main results in~\cite{GN16}.

+Note that due to \cite[p.~56, Proposition]{Lut81} a $(\zz_2\oplus \zz_2)$-symmetric space defined in analogy to a symmetric space (see \cite[Definition 1.1]{Lut81}) is already homogeneous.
+Observe that in \cite[Proposition 4.3]{Lut81} it is claimed that such a $(\zz_2\oplus \zz_2)$-structure is geometrically formal (the product of harmonic forms is again harmonic) once there exists a compatible metric.
+This would imply formality as well; in general, however, this does not occur (see for example \cite{KT03}).

-\str In Section \ref{sec01} we review the classification of $(\zz_2\oplus \zz_2)$-symmetric spaces.
+\str In Section~\ref{sec01} we review the classification of $(\zz_2\oplus \zz_2)$-symmetric spaces.